-In the brain, broken down 'motors' cause anxietyFebruary 7th, 2013 in Medical research
+In the brain, broken down 'motors' cause anxietyFebruary 7, 2013 in Medicine & Health / Medical research

 When motors break down, getting where you want to go becomes a struggle.
 Problems arise in much the same way for critical brain receptors when the molecular motors they depend on fail to operate.
 Now, researchers reporting in Cell Reports on February 7, have shown these broken motors induce stress and anxiety in mice.
 The discovery may point the way to new kinds of drugs to treat anxiety and other disorders.

 The study in mice focuses on one motor in particular, known as KIF13A, which, according to the new evidence, is responsible for ferrying serotonin receptors.
 Without proper transportation, those receptors fail to reach the surface of neurons and, as a result, animals show signs of heightened anxiety.

 In addition to their implications for understanding anxiety, the findings also suggest that defective molecular motors may be a more common and underappreciated cause of disease.

 "Most proteins are transported in vesicles or as protein complexes by molecular motors," said Nobutaka Hirokawa of the University of Tokyo.
 "As shown in this study, defective motors could cause many diseases."